Photo of SENRUG Charter 2008 at Bedlington on the Ashington Blyth and Tyne route by John Brierley.

 Although slowed by the COVID crisis, the government continues to demonstrate commitment to rail by pressing ahead with its Restoring Your Railway initiative.
 The third and final round of the Ideas Fund was launched on 23 January 2021.
 Earlier, ten successful bids to the first round of the Ideas Fund were announced in May 2020, and a further 15 from the second round were announced in November – a common factor of these bids, if delivered, is that they will connect significant numbers of people to the rail network and, as the Transport Secretary said in November, "Entries have been specifically judged on their ability to deliver real economic benefits and support left-behind communities, with investment targeted at regenerating local economies by: supporting new house developments, opening up access to jobs and education, boosting tourism."

-Some of the other 110 bids submitted in the first two rounds, and some other potential schemes not yet submitted, could offer worthwhile benefits.
-We aim to engage and support the promoters and the sponsoring MP to get them (re)submitted and selected.
+Some of the other 85 bids submitted in the first two rounds, and some of the 85 bids submitted (or resubmitted) in the third and last round, could offer worthwhile benefits.
+We aim to engage and support the promoters and the sponsoring MP to get them selected.

 Railfuture have linked with the Campaign for Better Transport to deliver a letter to Transport Secretary Chris Grayling calling for a Network Development Fund to pay for project development of realistic proposals for new and reopened stations and lines with the best projects joining a pool of national projects to be taken to full development and implementation.
 Photo: Railfuture media spokesman Bruce Williamson at the Department for Transport with the letter to hand in.

 Timeline£500m will not go far but it's a start